Accounting is the language of businessWarren Buffet

 - This can also include any kind of debt payments, instead of expensing entire interest payments in chunks, the company will spread the amount similar to an EMI over the repayment period.

-Given the accounting complications behind the income tax, depreciation and amortisation.
+Given the accounting complications behind the income tax, depreciation and amortization.
 EBITDA is the most relevant and accurate measure of a company’s operational performance and one widely used for startups.
 EBITDA reflects if the company made more money than the cost of goods, which in case of software is very small.
 The Software can be replicated almost for free of cost.
 Costs associated are things like recurring server costs etc.

 EBITDA = Revenue – Cost of Goods